Up to 8

 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, they will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

-The trail is certainly not easy but you do not need to be an athlete or a trekking expert to complete it.
+YES.
+Its considered difficult by many, you need to be in good physical condition and well acclimated to the altitude.
 Fitness is naturally important for the trek, and obviously the more fit you are the more you will enjoy the trail and the more chance you will have to take in the scenery and appreciate the Inca ruins dotted along the way.
 If you do not exercise regularly, it is advisable to do extra walking, hiking or some kind of aerobic activity in the months leading up to your trip.
-This trek is from moderate to difficult level.
+This trek is difficult.

 Absolutely!!
 Included in the package and on the last day we will drop you at your hotel!
 If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
 If you spend the night at Ollantaytambo before the trek, for sure we wil pick you up there !